bsmith89/blog/content/Education/python-lesson-balance.md

 been fully introduced.
-This in-at-the-deep-end approach quickly demonstrates exciting uses of Python, but at the risk of intimidating learners, making them wonder if they're the only one in the room who's confused by what's going on under the hood, and what all of the syntax means.
+This in-at-the-deep-end approach quickly demonstrates exciting uses of Python, but at the risk of intimidating learners, making them wonder if they're the only one in the room who's confused by what's going on under the hood and what all of the syntax means.
 I'm not aware of any studies on this topic (if you are, please pass them my way), but I'm willing to speculate that this second approach has